Wondering how to go vegan but not sure where to start, what to do or what you can eat? Follow these 18 simple tips to make becoming a vegan a breeze!

-I remember the day I went vegan - I was in London on the way to visit my sister and looking for a snack, having just decided to make the change.
+I had just decided to make the change and was in London on the way to visit my sister, looking for a snack.

 I panicked.
 If finding a simple snack was this hard, how could a vegan diet be sustainable?
 If this was all that was on offer, how could I keep this up long-term?

 The world has embraced plant-based eating with impressive speed, and there are more and more options available each day.

 Thinking about transitioning to a plant-based diet?
 Listen to my podcast episode 5 Tips for Going Vegan.

 One of the most common mistakes people make when going vegan is thinking it has to be done overnight.

 It doesn't!
 It's totally ok to take it slowly.